juju/docs/src/en/clouds-maas.md

 maas-cloud         0                   maas        Metal As A Service
 ```

-You will need to add credentials for this cloud before bootstrapping it
-(creating a controller).

-### Manually adding a MAAS cloud
+For the manual for adding a MAAS cloud, see

-Alternatively, it is possible to manually define a single or multiple MAAS
-clouds with a file and add a cloud by referring to such a file (still with
-`juju add-cloud`).
-See [Manually adding MAAS clouds][maas-manual] for details.
+[Manually adding MAAS clouds][clouds-adding-maas].

 ## Adding credentials